 an effort to put her at ease, I told her how lovely she looked in her yellow barrette.
 At that she turned to me, her face suddenly drained of the enthralled expression it bore a few moments earlier.
-Slowly her eyes filled with large, bulb-shaped tears.
+Slowly her eyes filled with large, bulbshaped tears.
 "She is self-conscious," Nhon explained.
 My blunder.
 Rapidly I tried to recoup.

 "Trinh," I asked.
 "Why are you crying?"

 The girl looked away.
 "I am crying for my father who is home in Viet Nam."

 When Trinh started to cry, so did Nhon.
 Nhon had left his young wife and three-year-old son behind when he fled Saigon.
 When Nhon started to cry, so did Matthew.
 When Matthew started to cry, so did I. To that point I had not cried once on the trip, nor had I ever felt the urge to do so, in spite of seeing and hearing things that might justify tears.
 Compared with the sorrow of most of the other children I met, Trinh's was minor.
 Nonetheless, there were the four of us, crying noiselessly and steadily on a blue playful morning in Hong Kong Harbor for perhaps half a minute.
-I cannot say why.
+I cannot say why. ample of their sputtering fury at their own impotence, their checked desires to cut down all, and the sons and the granddaughters of all who ever did their people injury.